e016/CrackleSDK/README.md

 # Contributing
 Contributes are welcome!
 Make sure that whenever you do a change, update the HISTORY.md file for later!
 We dont have much style guides, just make sure to put that comment at the start of any new files.
 If theres anything style-related thing in your pull request that any of us want you to change, we will just tell you.

+Also, try to use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#specification) format for your commits messages.
+It doesn't have to be perfect, just please use it.